-Though featured snippets are pretty hard to earn, only a few businesses have them in local search.
-Consider these examples:
+It can be difficult to earn them, and only a few businesses have them in local search.

-- Run a keyword analysis to sift out relevant, geo-focused long-tail keywords and phrases.
+- Run a keyword analysis to find relevant, geo-focused long-tail keywords and phrases.

-- Place these selected keywords in content that matters to users, aka in-depth, high-quality content.
+- Place these selected keywords in high-quality content.

 - Structure and markup your content properly.
 Use question-focused heads and subheads, shorter paragraphs that could fit into a featured snippet section, H1-H2 tags, tables, lists, charts, images, etc.